Board Certified Ophthalmologist

 Dr. Okeke went to both undergraduate and medical school at the prestigious Yale University in New Haven, CT, where she won several awards for her academic achievements and research efforts.
 She then moved on to Baltimore, MD where she performed her residency in ophthalmology at the world-famous Wilmer Eye Institute of the Johns Hopkins School of Medicine, ranked at that time the number 1 ophthalmology program by the US News and World Report.
 There she was trained by legendary pioneers in glaucoma diagnosis, management, surgery and research, Drs.
 Harry Quigley, David Friedman, and Henry Jampel.

 Dr. Okeke pursued subspecialty fellowship training in glaucoma at the premier University of Miami Bascom Palmer Eye Institute, which was also ranked the number one ophthalmology program by the US News and World Report.
 There, as a highly coveted Heed Research Fellow, she was trained by distinguished leaders in all facets of glaucoma, Drs.
 Douglas Anderson, Richard Parrish, Paul Palmberg, and Donald Budenz.
 Her areas of subspecialty training included complex glaucoma diagnosis and management, laser treatments for glaucoma, glaucoma surgery, including: trabeculectomy, tube shunt, trabeculotomy, surgical revision and cataract surgery.
+Dr. Okeke also holds a Master’s degree in Clinical Epidemiology.

 As a board certified ophthalmologist, Dr. Okeke has for years been educating her patients and community on how to fight against glaucoma blindness by: 1) promoting early detection through screening, 2) furthering understanding of the disease through good doctor-patient communication and 3) stressing the importance of continued patient follow-up to monitor for progression.
 Dr. Okeke strives to increase awareness of glaucoma because it is such a prevalent disease in a population of people who do not even know that they have it.

 Dr. Okeke is joined by her husband Richard, and their three beautiful children.
 They enjoy family time, especially the Okeke traditional Friday family movie night.
 She also loves to laugh and smile.
-A favorite pass time with her husband is to watch live comedy.
+A favorite pastime with her husband is to watch live comedy.
 Dr. Okeke may be very soft spoken, but she does know how to turn up the volume.
 She was a football cheerleader in high school and team captain of the squad for two of the four years.
 Go Eagles!